solfang/solfang.github.io/_posts/2021-01-27-msn-review.md

 **PointNet**

 PointNet [[2]](#2) is a seminal paper in point cloud processing because of its simple yet effective architecture.
 PointNet directly takes in a point cloud and produces a single feature vector through an auto-encoder and a final max-pool.
 Through feature transform layers, the network is also indifferent to the rotation of the point cloud and to the exact order of the points, which is an important feature to have since the points in a point cloud are unordered.
-The produced feature vector can then be used in subsequent tasks such as shape classifiation, segmantic segmentation or shape completion like in our case, by passing it through a decoder.
+The produced feature vector can then be used in subsequent tasks such as shape classification, semantic segmentation or shape completion like in our case, by passing it through a decoder.

 ## Point Cloud Generation